nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/setup-best-practices.md

 The historical requirements for Nuxeo are `-Xms512m -Xmx1024m`.

-Let's see how we can satisfy these requirements using the new options.
+Let's see how we satisfy this minimum `Xmx` requirement using the new options.

 ### Development Settings